-- concerns need to be taken seriously whether or not a complaint is made - making patients/families aware of specialist independent advice services such as AvMA can help them play an active role in investigations and help inform decisions about which processes to follow - in this instance, involving AvMA helped the Trust to manage a difficult situation appropriately and as a result, the family felt that a fair process was followed that avoided the need for them to make a complaint to the Trust or take legal action.
+- Concerns need to be taken seriously whether or not a complaint is made - Making patients/families aware of specialist independent advice services such as AvMA can help them play an active role in investigations and help inform decisions about which processes to follow - In this instance, involving AvMA helped the Trust to manage a difficult situation appropriately and as a result, the family felt that a fair process was followed which avoided the need for them to make a complaint to the Trust or take legal action.

-5. Practical tools
+5. Practical Tools

-- 5.1 Please use the table below to determine when to refer and who to: Advocacy, advice and support overview. - 5.2 Useful contacts:
+- 5.1 When to refer and who to: Advocacy, Advice & Support Overview BELOW INSERT LINK - 5.2 Useful contacts:

-Independent NHS complaints advocacy
+Independent NHS Complaints Advocacy

-Independent NHS complaints advocacy is commissioned at local authority level.
-The best way to find the service is to search for Local authority + NHS complaints advocacy on your preferred search engine or alternatively contact your local Healthwatch.
+Independent NHS Complaints Advocacy is commissioned at local authority level.
+The best way to find the service is to search for "Local Authority + NHS Complaints Advocacy" on your preferred search engine or alternatively contact your local Healthwatch.